-The Group has an established human resources management function covering various aspects of employment.
-During our recruitment process, employees are hired based on consideration of their experience, qualifications and knowledge.
-All employees have entered into a written employment contract that outlines conditions of employment which includes job title, job duties, working hours, holidays, remuneration, termination process and benefits agreed to by both parties.
+The Group recognises, and endeavours to protect, the rights of its employees and is committed to providing equal opportunities.
+The Group engages in transparent and fair recruitment practices and fair remuneration and disciplinary decisions without regard to gender, age, or ethnic background.
+All employees have entered into a written employment contract that outlines conditions of employment which includes job title, job duties, working hours, holidays, remuneration, termination process and benefits agreed by both parties.